 About view-source:

 I'm M. Carter.
 I'm the CTO of Driver Digital, a boutique Shopify Plus agency that builds custom storefronts and other web-based apps for fashion and luxury brands.
-I've been building things for the web for about 18 years, which is long enough to have mass-deleted my early work and short enough that I'm still occasionally surprised by how something renders in Safari.
+I've been building things for the web for about 18 years, which is long enough to have mass-deleted my early work and short enough that I'm still occasionally surprised (dismayed) by how something renders in Safari.

 I'm also a writer.
 I've published essays and poetry in a variety of publications, and I've been writing publicly for longer than I've been writing code.
 The two practices are more related than they probably seem from the outside; both begin with the same discomfort, end with the same elated sense of achievement, and result years later in similar mild embarrassment.